 Network Scanner by MiTeC

-A multi-purpose advanced scanner tool to scan IP, port, AD, NetBIOS, ICMP, SNMP – available to download for major Windows OS 32-bit or 64-bit.
+MiTeC is a multipurpose advanced scanner tool to scan IP, port, AD, NetBIOS, ICMP, SNMP – available to download for major Windows OS 32-bit or 64-bit.

 You have an option to import the device lists and export the results data into CSV format.
-It is capable of scanning TCP and UDP both and got inbuilt Whois checker feature.
+It is capable of scanning TCP and UDP both and got an inbuilt Whois checker feature.

 NetScanTools is a premium toolbox which got more than 50 tools for DNS, Ping, SNMP, Discovery, Whois, ARP, Traceroute, etc.